-Based on the above observations, a natural question is whether we can design a suitable index based on risk measures to quantify the magnitude of diversification, which avoids all the deficiencies above.
+Based on to the above observations, a natural question is whether we can design a new index based on risk measures to quantify the magnitude of diversification, which avoids all the deficiencies above.
 Answering this and related questions is the main purpose of this paper.